pyronear/pyro-api/CONTRIBUTING.md

 docker-compose exec localstack awslocal s3 ls
 ```

-NOTE: please check localstack documentation to understand how to create bucket, add/delete objects.
+NOTE: please check localstack documentation to understand how to create buckets or to add/delete objects.

 ### Submit your modifications